matrix-io/matrix-documentation/docs/matrix-lite/js-reference/nfc.md

     // nfc.status(256) will return "Activation Done"
     ```
 ???+ summary ".message()"
     Represents an NDEF message.
-Each message can contain an NDEF Record.
-Each record can hold text, Cellular numbers, emails, links, etc..
+Each message can contain multiple NDEF Records.
+Each record can hold text, cellular numbers, emails, links, etc.

     ```js
     // Creates an empty message